Mr. Wonderful (film)

-Mr. Wonderful is a 1993 American romantic comedy film directed by Academy Award-winning director Anthony Minghella.
+Mr. Wonderful is a 1993 American romantic comedy film directed by Anthony Minghella.

 The film stars Matt Dillon, Annabella Sciorra, Mary-Louise Parker, William Hurt and Vincent D'Onofrio.

 Plot

+Electrician Gus gets the chance to fulfill a childhood dream by buying an old bowling-alley with some of his friends.
+Unfortunately, due to the alimony payments he has to make to his ex-wife Leonora, the bank refuses to loan him the down payment.
+Knowing that when she marries again she loses her alimony rights, Gus tries to speed things up by bringing Leonora together with all the potential husbands he can find.

-Gus DeMarco, an electrician, wants to purchase a bowling alley with his friends.
+Gus DeMarco, an electrician, is with his girlfiend Rita and wants to purchase an old bowling alley with his friends.
+Gus has a classic convertible car and seems a likable blue collar hard worker.

 The problem is that he still pays alimony to his ex-wife, Leonora.
 Gus realizes that if Leonora remarries, he can stop paying alimony, and attempts to match Leonora with various men.

+Leonora is in college and seems to prefer intellectuals, not blue collar Gus.

-Lenora has several would-be suitors, including one who upsets her because he is pushy, so she goes to complain to Gus about it.
+Leonora has several would-be suitors, including one who upsets her because he is pushy, so she goes to complain to Gus about it.
 Afterwards, she has him to dinner.
-As he is leaving, her professor boyfriend Tom shows up directly after, upsetting Gus.
+As he is leaving, her professor boyfriend Tom Gough shows up directly after, upsetting Gus.
+Gus knows Leonora can do better as Tom is married and just using Leonora.

-In the course of his match-making, Gus' girlfriend, Rita breaks up with him on the day they were meant to move in together.
+In the course of his match-making, Gus' girlfriend, Rita Calley, breaks up with him on the day they were meant to move in together.
 She feels he's still in love with his ex.

-One day, his workmate describes to him how being in love makes him feel.
-It inspires him to find Leonora but, seeing her in the botanical garden with Dominic stops him in his tracks.
+Gus' workmate describes to him how being in love makes him feel.
+It inspires him to find Leonora but, seeing her in the botanical garden with Dominic stops him from telling her that he still loves her.